 - a) Telecom Italia is subject to accounting separation under the resolutions issued by AGCOM, since it has been notified as the operator having SMP in many markets, such as the markets of call origination on the public telephone network provided at a fixed location and call termination on individual public telephone networks provided at a fixed location. - b) No operator is subject to functional separation.
-In particular, AGCOM has not imposed to Telecom Italia S.p.A, the exincumbent telecom operator, to set up a functional separate business unit to operate its electronic communication network.
-However, in February 2008, Telecom Italia set up "Open Access", which is a business division of the company that aims at managing and developing the Telecom Italia fixed access network. - AGCOM has not imposed to any operators to sever parts of their business into separate legal entities.
+In particular, AGCOM has not imposed on Telecom Italia S.p.A, the exincumbent telecom operator, the obligation to set up a functional separate business unit to operate its electronic communication network.
+However, in February 2008, Telecom Italia set up "Open Access", which is a business division of the company that aims at managing and developing the Telecom Italia fixed access network.

+AGCOM has not imposed on any operators the obligation to sever parts of their business into separate legal entities.